Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

 - **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
-You're not the first person to encounter that "mysterious" error message.
-Someone's probably already written a Stack Overflow answer explaining it with a level of detail that would make a Shakespearean sonnet seem concise.
-Save yourself the frustration (and maybe your hair).
+You're not the first person to stare blankly at a cryptic error message.
+Saving yourself the frustration is way more productive (and less hair-pulling) than reinventing the wheel – or the debugging wheel, in this case.

 ---

-### 📅 Last Updated: 2024-12-12 00:48
+### 📅 Last Updated: 2024-12-12 04:12

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!